 - "Encouraging Creative and Critical Thinking Through Active Pedagogies" [Settle's slides (112 KB); Pando's slides (159 KB)].
 Amber Settle (College of Computing and Digital Media) and Jesus Pando (College of Science and Health).

 - "Remembering the Desire to Teach: Renewal Through Self-Reflection" [selected bibliography (119 KB)].
 Mark Laboe - Student Affairs.

 - "Mobile Learning: Out of the Classroom and Into the World" [handout (135 KB)].
-Kate Daniels (Faculty Instructional Technology Services), Erin Kasprzak (School for New Learning), and Marcia Good (College of Liberal Arts and Social Sciences).
+Kate Daniels (Faculty Instructional Technology Services), Erin Kasprzak (School of Continuing and Professional Studies), and Marcia Good (College of Liberal Arts and Social Sciences).